We care. We listen. We empathise. We respond. We empower.

 Receiving (or waiting for) a diagnosis of a disability is isolating for a family.
 The common word we hear is “fight”, parents or carers often have to fight for everything for their disabled child and we are there to help them feel supported.
 We do this via family support work, training, support groups and workshops, helping parents to feel less isolated, learn strategies to support their children and build a peer support network.

-- Space 2 Talk – drop ins and coffee mornings for parents
+- Space 2 Talk – informal support groups for parents of children with additional needs

-- Space 2 Learn – workshops for parents
+- Space 2 Learn – workshops & training for parents

 Support for the whole family